 Figure 36-G—Segment parser distributing pseudorandom octets to the sequences for each of the four 80 MHz subblocks in the 320 MHz secure LTF.

-The indices of the nonzero entries of each 80 MHz subblock’s secure 2x EHT-LTF sequence are given in Equation (36-39).
+The indices of the nonzero entries of each 80 MHz subblock’s secure 2x EHT-LTF sequence are given by the nonzero entries of the 2x EHT-LTF seqeuence in Equation (36-39).

 There are up to sixty four secure LTF sequences in an NDP.
 For notational convenience we indicate the LTF sequence number with the integer n, which is an integer between one and sixty four.
 Since each secure LTF sequence is used to generate each of the LTF symbols, n also indicates the LTF symbol number.
 Table 36-A (Pseudorandom octet index for each nonzero subcarrier index in the n-th quadruplet of 80 MHz subblocks) provides the pseudorandom octet index for each nonzero subcarrier index for the n-th quadruplet of 80 MHz subblocks.